 Other information |

 For details of the Crime Survey for England and Wales, see the user guide to crime statistics for England and Wales.
 The year format refers to the two years covered by the data, from April of the first year to March of the following year.
 For example, 2018/19 covers the period of April 2018 to March 2019.
 For further information on the quality of the estimates please refer to the source data which provides the unweighted base sizes of the samples.
 The sample size is lower between 2010/11 and 2012/13, and between 2017/18 and 2018/19 due to use of a split-sample experiment in these years.
 The methodological note titled Split sample for intimate personal violence 2013-14 provides further information.
 New questions were introduced into the survey in 2010/11 and were further revised for the survey year 2012/13.
 Estimates from 2012/13 onwards are calculated using these new questions.
 Estimates for earlier years are calculated from the original questions with an adjustment applied to make them comparable to the new questions.
 Prior to April 2017, data are only presented for people aged between 16 and 59.
-From April 2017, the upper age limit for the self-completion module was increased to ask all respondents aged 16 to 74 - these data can be viewed by changing the Units.
+From April 2017, the upper age limit for the self-completion module was increased to ask all respondents aged 16 to 74.
+From October 2021, the upper age limit for the self-completion module was removed to ask all respondents aged 16 and over.
+Figures for 16 to 59 year olds are presented to allow comparisons to be made over a longer time period.
 Fieldwork for the year to March 2020 was suspended two weeks early on Wednesday the 18th March 2020 just prior to the lockdown restrictions being announced by the Government on the 23rd March 2020.
 Estimates for the year to March were therefore unaffected by the lockdown restrictions.
+In the year ending March 2023 survey, an error in the survey resulted in missing data for some respondents from October 2022 to January 2023 inclusive.
+As a result, estimates for the year ending March 2023 for domestic abuse, sexual assault and stalking are based on eight months of interviews and exclude the affected survey months.
+Caution should be taken when using these data because of the impact of the reduced data collection period on the quality of the estimates.
 The Washington Group on Disability Statistics are often used to provide a cross-nationally comparable population-based measures of disability.
 Please see the article Measuring disability - comparing approaches for a comparison between the GSS Harmonised measure (used here) and the Washington Group measure.
 This indicator is being used as an approximation of the UN SDG Indicator.
 Where possible, we will work to identify or develop UK data to meet the global indicator specification.
 This indicator has been identified in collaboration with topic experts. |

-Data last updated | 04 March 2022 |
+Data last updated | 23 August 2023 |

-Metadata last updated | 06 April 2023 |
+Metadata last updated | 05 September 2023 |